Dynamics of geodesics, and Maass cusp forms: An appetizer

 (See Figure~\ref{fig:geod_torus}.)

-Both these geodesics are \emph{periodic}, that is, they `close up', or in rigorous terms, there exists $t_0 > 0$ such that for all $t\in \R$,
+Both these geodesics are \emph{periodic}, that is, they `close up', or in rigorous terms, there exists~$t_0 > 0$ such that for all~$t\in \R$,

-The minimal such $t_0$ is called the \emph{(primitive) period} or \emph{(primitive) length} $\ell(p_\pm)$ of the geodesic $p_\pm$, which here is $\ell(p_\pm)=1$ in both cases.
-Periodicity and lengths are invariants under the equivalence of geodesics, and hence an intrinsic notion for geodesics in the sense of~(G\ref{geod2}).
+The minimal such~$t_0$ is called the \emph{(primitive) period} or \emph{(primitive) length}~$\ell(p_\pm)$ of the geodesic~$p_\pm$, which here is $\ell(p_\pm)=1$ in both cases.
+Periodicity and lengths are invariants under the equivalence of geodesics, and hence an intrinsic notion for geodesics in the sense~\ref{geod2}.

-The \emph{geometric entity} of $\mathbb{T}$ or, from the standpoint of the Introduction, the \emph{classical mechanical object} we are interested in, is the \emph{(primitive) geodesic length spectrum} $L_\T$, defined as the multiset ($=$ set with multiplicities) of lengths of the periodic geodesics in the sense of~(G\ref{geod2}).
+For this `baby example' we are interested in the \emph{(primitive) geodesic length spectrum}~$L_\T$, defined as the multiset ($=$ set with multiplicities) of lengths of the periodic geodesics in the sense~\ref{geod2}.
 In our case, this is